home-assistant/home-assistant.io/source/_integrations/github.markdown

 ---
 title: GitHub
-description: How to integrate the GitHub into Home Assistant.
+description: Instructions on how to integrate the GitHub integration into Home Assistant.
 ha_category:
   - Sensor
 ha_config_flow: true